Why do we want to write our own functions?

-Keyword arguments can be particularly useful for functions and methods that have a lot of arguments, and we’ll use them where appropriate in the examples and exercise solutions in the rest of this book.
+Keyword arguments can be particularly useful for functions and methods that have a lot of optional arguments, and we'll use them where appropriate in future examples.

 Function arguments can have defaults

-We’ve encountered function arguments with defaults before, when we were discussing opening files in section 3.
+We've encountered function arguments with defaults before, when we were discussing opening files.
 Recall that the

 Now we have the best of both worlds.
 If the function is called with two arguments, it will use the number of significant figures specified; if it's called with one argument, it will use the default value of two significant figures.
 Let's see some examples:

 The function takes care of filling in the default value for

 sig_figs for the first function call where none is supplied:

 Function argument defaults allow us to write very flexible functions which can have varying numbers of arguments.
 It only makes sense to use them for arguments where a sensible default can be chosen – there's no point specifying a default for the

 dna argument in our example.
 They are particularly useful for functions where some of the optional arguments are only going to be used infrequently.

 When writing code of any type, it's important to periodically check that your code does what you intend it to do.
 If you look back over the solutions to exercises from the first few sections of this tutorial, you can see that we generally test our code at each step by printing some output to the screen and checking that it looks OK.
 For example when we were first calculating AT content, we used a very short test sequence to verify that our code worked before running it on the real input.